Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/breadcrumbs/breadcrumbs.rst

 Breadcrumbs
 ===========

 This attribute contains the path in the navigation tree starting from the current page to the main page saved in :ref:`com.softmotions.ncms.mhttl.Tree`.
 This attribute has no visual representation in the :ref:`page management UI <pmgr>`.

-To enable breadcrumbs, add the corresponding `breadcrumbs` attribute into one of the following assemblies:
+To enable breadcrumbs, add the corresponding `breadcrumbs` attribute to one of the following assemblies:

 * To the main page
 * Or to the current page template